forrestdavis/NLPScholar/src/analysis/MinimalPairAnalysis.md

 - "predictability" can either refer to conditional probability --- $P(word | context)$ --- or surprisal --- $-\log P(word | context)$

-- In measuring predictability of a "word" we either average or sum across the predictability of all the sub-word tokens depending on what is specified in `params.py` (see below).
+- In measuring predictability of a "word" we either average or sum across the predictability of all the sub-word tokens depending on the specified parameters (see below).

 - "context" can either be just the left context (autoregressive LMs) or both left and right context (Masked LMs).

 - What counts as "minimally different" is specified by the experimenter.

 # Input requirements

-## TSV file with predictability
+## TSV file with predictability (file passed into predfpath)
 This has one sub-word token per line for every pair of sentences that needs to be compared.
 The tsv has the following columns.

 - `token` (the subword token)